 The cove of Lavsa can be found on the island with the same name.
 It hides the submerged remains of the salt-works and salt storage facilities from the second half of the 14th century.

 During low tide, these stone remains rise above the sea surface and can be seen.
 It’s definitely one of the main attractions in the area.

 Only the apse and part of the foundations have remained from the original Church.

 In the late Middle Ages, a small church dedicated to the Visitation of the Blessed Virgin Mary was built in the nave of the original church.
 This small church is also known as the Church of Our Lady of Tarac and is one of the top things to see when you visit the archipelago.

 Kornati Islands dry stone walls

-The height of these walls is enough to prevent sheep to jump over them and into pastures belonging to other owners.
-The total length of dry stone walls in the area of the Kornati islands park is 330 kilometers.
+The height of these walls is enough to prevent sheep from jumping over and into the pastures belonging to other owners.
+The total length of the dry stone walls in the area of the Kornati islands national park is 330 kilometers.

 This would be my guide to the beautiful Kornati archipelago in Croatia.
 While this might not be the best holiday spot for most travelers since it’s a bit more secluded and wild, it’s definitely a place worth visiting as a day tour (at least).

 And for those who want to spend more time here, connecting with the nature and enjoying the silence, we have two of the best options recommended above so now you have everything you need for a perfect vacation in the area.